Customs and Values

 "to build on our success as a culturally diverse, accepting and open society, united through a shared future."

-Pre-colonial indigenous history
+Pre-colonial history

-For tens of thousands of years, hunter gatherers roamed South Africa.
 Around 500 AD, the Bantu people migrated from the north and settled in eastern South Africa.
-The Bantu people were not hunter gatherers.
+Like the Khoikoho, the Bantu people were not hunter gatherers.
 They had domesticated animals, farmed crops and lived in villages.
-The Bantu eliminated the hunter gatherers from South Eastern Africa.
-Hunter gatherers continued to live in western South Africa in areas not suitable for farming.
+The arrival of the Bantu appears to have forced the Khoikhoi to the arid grazing areas.

 White population